qubd/bootstrap/README.md

 |Unif   |8888 |8935 |9015 |9003	|8995 |
 |Pareto	|6672 |6982 |7280 |7615	|7989 |

-Note that exactly 90% of T-distribution confidence intervals will contain the population mean when sampling from a normal distribution, for any sample size, so the first row gives an idea of how much variation to expect simply because our simulation runs only 10000 times.
+Note that precisely 90% of T-distribution confidence intervals will contain the population mean when sampling from a normal distribution, for any sample size, so the first row gives an idea of how much variation to expect simply because our simulation runs only 10000 times.

 Bootstrap Intervals